huggingface/optimum/README.md

 #### ONNX Runtime

-To accelerate inference with ONNX Runtime, 🤗 Optimum uses _configuration objects_ to define parameters for optimization.
+To accelerate inference with ONNX Runtime, 🤗 Optimum uses _configuration objects_ to define parameters for graph optimization and quantization.
 These objects are then used to instantiate dedicated _optimizers_ and _quantizers_.

-Before applying quantization or optimization, first export our model to the ONNX format:
+Before applying quantization or optimization, first we need to load our model.
+To load a model and run inference with ONNX Runtime, you can just replace your `AutoModelForXxx` class with the corresponding `ORTModelForXxx` class.
+If you want to load a PyTorch checkpoint, set `from_transformers=True` to convert your model to the ONNX format.

 ```python
 from optimum.onnxruntime import ORTModelForSequenceClassification